IndigoProtocol/indigo-dao/README.md

 Documents
 ---------

-This repository stores one document:
+This repository stores two documents:

 1.  **Indigo DAO Constitution** -- describes the rules set forth and adopted by the Indigo DAO Members
+2.  **Indigo DAO Voting Procedures** -- describes the processes and procedures that apply to any vote for the Indigo DAO

 Usage
 -----